 How to use conditional logic on documents

-There are two groups of fields you’ll work with when using conditional logic:
+There two groups of fields you’ll work with when using conditional logic:

-Trigger fields: the fields which will either show or hide additional fields when the signer fills them in.
+Trigger fields: The fields that, when completed by the signer, will either show or hide additional fields.
 Rules are applied to trigger fields to determine the action for selected fields.

-Fields which can be used as trigger fields include:
+Fields that can be used as trigger fields include:

 - Radio button

-Selected fields: the fields which will be displayed or hidden based on the rule applied to the trigger fields.
+Selected fields: The fields that will be displayed or hidden based on the rule applied to trigger fields.

-Fields which can be used as selected fields include:
+Fields that can be used as selected fields include: